You never know where you'll find yourself in Alice's Adventures in Wonderland by Lewis Carroll!

 On an ordinary summer's afternoon, Alice tumbles down a hole and an extraordinary adventure begins.
-In a strange world with even stranger characters, she meets a rabbit with a pocket watch, joins a Mad Hatter's Tea Party, and plays croquet with the Queen!
+In a strange world with even stranger characters, she meets a grinning cat and a rabbit with a pocket watch, joins a Mad Hatter's Tea Party, and plays croquet with the Queen!
 Lost in this fantasy land, Alice finds herself growing more and more curious by the minute . . .

 With a wonderfully inspiring introduction by Chris Riddell, Alice's Adventures in Wonderland is one of the twelve brilliant classic stories relaunched with a lovely new cover.

 ***PLUS A behind-the-scenes journey, including an author profile, a guide to who's who, activities and more...***